neoskop/dev-guidelines/README.md

 - **CSS**
   - We use [stylelint](https://stylelint.io/) as the linting tool for our stylesheets.
-  - Our default configuration: tbd.
+  - Here is a possible configuration: [.stylelintrc.json](configs/.stylelintrc.json)

 **[⬆ back to top](#table-of-contents)**